macntouch/fsfax/README.md

 While inbound faxing does work well, I would still call this project very experimental.
-Outbound faxing has not been completed yet and most of the database and console commands are likely to change as I work torward a stable version.
+Outbound faxing has not been completed yet and most of the database and console commands are likely to change as I work toward a stable version.

 If you do use this project please take special note to